-With the system ON, you will be limited to the target speed.
+With the system ON, you will be limited to target speed.
+However, the driver must be aware that under certain conditions it is possible to exceed target speed and therefore proper caution must be taken.

 If you forget to turn the system on before you pulled the rider up, you can push the red button to turn the system ON, however you will need to reduce the boat speed to at least 6 MPH below the target speed and then back up to get the system to engage.